-Alan and I attended a Porsche Club event at Black Rock Resort in Ucluelet, B.C., on a May trip filled with sunshine.
+Alan and I attended a Porsche Club event at Black Rock Oceanfront Resort in Ucluelet, B.C., on a May trip filled with sunshine.
 It was tempting to spend the entire weekend drooling over Porsches, from antique versions to the latest jazzed-up model.
-But the dramatic Vancouver Island coastline kept calling us to walk the Wild Pacific Trail.

 And the Pacific temperate rainforest holds its own special appeal.
 Walking beneath the forest canopy is like traveling through a green tunnel perfumed by the fresh scent of evergreens.
 Stop to listen to the wind rustle the trees or birds singing their song.
 Talk about a stress reliever.